rkonoplev/dniester/docs/MIGRATION_DRUPAL6.md

 During the migration process several SQL scripts have been created and used.
 Each has a specific purpose:

+For detailed information about all migration scripts and files, see [Database Migration Scripts](../db_data/README.md).

 - **drupal6_fixed.sql**
   Cleaned snapshot of the original Drupal 6 database (`a264971_dniester`) imported into the temporary MySQL 5.7 instance.
   Purpose: normalize database name and ensure compatibility for further migration steps.